Stop measuring your success and worth against someone else’s achievements

 You don’t need to be the best

 Heck, you don’t even need to constantly be the best version of your own damn self!
-Give yourself a break, love.
+Give yourself a break.
 Your life and work can be deeply fulfilling and meaningful without having to be grand and glorious.
+There’s magic in simplicity and ordinariness

-Your circumstances, experiences and way of working are unique to you.
-And there’s deep contentment to be had in steady, gentle prosperity too.
+Your circumstances, experiences, and way of working are unique to you.
+Nothing in your life is the same as whoever you want to be like.
+And there’s a lot of deep contentment to be had even when you’re growing and prospering in a very steady and gentle way.

-If you sit down and really think about it, you’ll realise you’ve accomplished a lot more than you give yourself credit for.
-And more importantly, you’re more than just a sum of your accomplishments. ♥️
+If you sit down and really think about it, you’ll realise you’ve accomplished a lot more than you give yourself credit for

 Susmitha Veganosaurus